skeme-dev/sv-koweg-demo/README.md

 # Demo for SV Koweg e.V.

-This repo is for previewing.
+This repo is for previewing purposes.
 Changes will be build and deployed on a [Coolify](https://coolify.io) instance.

 ### List of technology